Irish Medical Council (IMC) Registration for overseas doctors

 When applying with IMG Connect, you’ll have the full support of an expert recruitment team who will be your recruitment and relocation partners throughout the process.
 We\'ll support you with:

-• Contract and offer negotiations for salary, relocation packages, tenure, and more.
+• Contract and offer negotiations for salary, relocation packages, tenure, and more

-Once you have accepted your new role, you’ll then be supported and guided throughout by one of our dedicated relocation executives, including:
+Once you have accepted your new role, you’ll then be supported and led throughout by one of our dedicated relocation executives who will guide you all the way to starting your new role, including:

-• COS and visa application support if applicable.
+• COS and Visa Application support, if applicable

-• Travel arrangements.
+• Travel arrangements

-A leading NHS hospital is seeking a Consultant Paediatrician with an interest in Respiratory Medicine.
-The Paediatric Respiratory department includes a team of experienced consultants and middle grade doctors.
-This is an excellent opportunity for UK-based and international applicants, particularly those with MRCPCH or equivalent specialist qualifications.
+An NHS general hospital in Wales is seeking a Locum Consultant in Geriatric Medicine with a special interest in Orthogeriatrics.
+The department includes a team of 9 consultants and is supported by a large middle grade doctor team.
+This Geriatric Medicine role welcomes both UK-based and international applicants, especially those holding MRCP(UK) or equivalent qualifications.

 JOB REQUIREMENTS AND DETAILS